Xiar-fatah/Cat_vs_Dog/README.md

      width="450"
      style="float: left; margin-right:  10px;" />
 # Introduction
 This is an attempt at building a convolutional neural network for image classification of cats and dogs.
-The dataset can be downloaded [here](https://www.kaggle.com/c/dogs-vs-cats).
 # Material
-The packages and software used is the following:
+The packages, software and dataset used is the following:

 1. Google Colab
 2. Numpy
 3. Matplotlib
 4. PyTorch
+5. The dataset can be downloaded [here](https://www.kaggle.com/c/dogs-vs-cats)

 # Method